fxbrandon/CryptoModelerWebsite/legal.md

 ### Scams

-Any fraudulent acts or messages are not allowed on the Crypto Modeler platform.
-If any user posts messages or images which indicate potentially fraudulent activities, Crypto Modeler has the right to delete the message or ban the usage of our community features for whoever posted the messages.
+Any fraudulent acts or messages are not allowed on the CryptoModeler platform.
+If any user posts messages or images which indicate potentially fraudulent activities, CryptoModeler has the right to delete the message or ban the usage of our community features for whoever posted the messages.

 ### Manipulation

-Many users on Crypto Modeler often seek investment ideas, so it’s important to provide accurate and real information on the platform.
+Many users on CryptoModeler often seek investment ideas, so it’s important to provide accurate and real information on the platform.
 No user should manipulate or provide incorrect information to other users, spread rumors about a particular project or coin, or use community power to cheerlead or bash any project and try to drive the opinion of a certain coin or project.
 Users shall not create multiple accounts to post similar messages or opinions either.

 ## Illegal

-Any illegal activities should not be conducted on the Crypto Modeler platform.
+Any illegal activities should not be conducted on the CryptoModeler platform.
 No users should post information about selling or buying any illegal goods or services, or reveal any unlawful actions.

 ### Bots